 ARRA Whistleblower Protection

-As you know, the University has been awarded funding for research, student support, and other needs from the American Recovery and Reinvestment Act of 2009 (ARRA).
+The University was awarded funding for research, student support, and other needs from the American Recovery and Reinvestment Act of 2009 (ARRA).
 In order to accept ARRA funding, employers must have in place policies prohibiting retaliation against employees who make good faith reports of misconduct.
 The University already has such a policy (See Non-Retaliation/Non-Retribution policy), and will provide appropriate support to reporting employees to protect against retaliation and respond to concerns of retaliation or unfair treatment linked to the employee's reporting.

 ARRA expressly states that: